-The \ac{rl} formulations in~\eqref{eq:pi_phi} and~\eqref{eq:bi_level_rl} together constitute a bi-level \ac{rl}.
-The inner level constitutes the in-sim \ac{rl} problem to derive \(\pi_{\phi^\star}\) which is implicitly defined by \(f_\theta\) and \(R_\theta\) \eqref{eq:pi_phi}.
-Upon deployment in the real-world environment, policy \(\pi_{\phi}\) generates real transition data \((s,a,s_+,r)\).
-The outer-level \ac{rl} then adapts the simulator dynamics~$f_{\theta}$ and reward function~$R_{\theta}$ to optimize real-world policy performance under the real-world transition data.
-Note that the outer-level \ac{rl} does not fit the simulator parameters to mimic real-world dynamics, but instead optimizes them to maximize the performance of the policy implicitly defined by these parameters.
-Additionally, the solution~$\theta^\star$ to~\eqref{eq:bi_level_rl} is not unique, allowing the selection of simulator parameters aligned with the real-world dynamics according to a user-specified loss function \(\mathcal{L}(\cdot)\) as follows:
+The \ac{rl} formulations in~\eqref{eq:pi_phi} and~\eqref{eq:bi_level_rl} together form a bi-level \ac{rl} problem.
+The inner level constitutes the in-sim \ac{rl} problem to derive \(\pi_{\phi^\star}\), which is implicitly defined by \({\mathcal P}_\theta\) and \(R_\theta\) \eqref{eq:pi_phi}.
+Upon deployment in the real-world environment, the policy generates real transition data \((s,a,s_+,r)\).
+The outer-level \ac{rl} then adapts the simulator dynamics~${\mathcal P}_\theta$ and reward function~$R_{\theta}$ to optimize real-world policy performance using the real-world transition data.
+The outer-level \ac{rl} does not fit the simulation parameters to mimic real-world dynamics, but instead optimizes them to maximize the performance of the policy.